-I lead an interdisciplinary research group in the Department of Life Sciences under the university's Imperial-X AI initiative.
+I lead the interdisciplinary Ecosystem Sensing research group in the Department of Life Sciences under the university's Imperial-X AI initiative.
 We create new sensor systems and data analysis approaches to build next-generation biodiversity monitoring systems.

 We focus on acoustic monitoring of natural environments, developing novel real-time sensing systems (https://www.bugg.xyz) and AI to extract ecological insight at scale from audio data.